 Paul serves as a member of the Advisory Council of the Jackson School of Geoscience at the University of Texas.

 Nick Downey, Operations Manager

 Nick Downey studied geology at Southern Methodist University in Dallas and completed their post-graduate level course, “Business of Petroleum Geology.”
-He then moved into business where he completed “Masters in Entrepreneurship”.
-Nick then started several successful businesses; during those years he continued to take on Oil and Gas Industry courses including ESRI:GIS, Division Orders, Shale Development and Shale Fracturing Fundamentals, Petroleum Geology, PHDWin and several other technical web classes including Petrophysics of Carbonates and Heterogeneity in Carbonate Reservoirs.
+He then moved into business where he completed “Masters in Entrepreneurship”; Nick then started several successful businesses.
+He continued to take on Oil and Gas Industry courses including ESRI:GIS, Division Orders, Shale Development and Shale Fracturing Fundamentals, Petroleum Geology, PHDWin to name a few and several other technical web classes including Petrophysics of Carbonates and Heterogeneity in Carbonate Reservoirs.